alstr/todo-to-issue-action/README.md

 ## Thanks

-The action was originally developed for the GitHub Hackathon in 2020.
+This action was originally developed by [Alastair Mooney](https://mnydigital.com/) for the GitHub Hackathon in 2020.
 Whilst every effort is made to ensure it works, it comes with no guarantee.

 Thanks to GitHub's [linguist repo](https://github.com/github/linguist/) for the [`languages.yml`](https://raw.githubusercontent.com/github/linguist/master/lib/linguist/languages.yml) file used by the app to look up file extensions